chunyip135/chunyip135/README.md

  Feel free to leave a message to me.

-- 🔭 I’m currently working on my personal website
+- 🔭 I’m currently working on my personal website.
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning Deep Learning.
-- 👯 I’m looking freelance jobs on Fiverr & Upwork
+- 👯 I’m looking freelance jobs on Fiverr & Upwork.
 - 💬 Ask me about Data Science, Maths, Python, Machine Learning and also Deep Learning.
-- 📫 How to reach me: Just send an email to me
+- 📫 How to reach me: Just send an email to me.

 My Tools:
 - Python